 I decided it was time to get it done, and I brought my car to my local auto shop to avoid taking chances of blowing my engine.

 How to Save on Labor

 You can save future expenditures on labor by having several things done at the same time the timing belt is changed.
 I asked the mechanic to do all the following in one session:

 - Flush the cooling system

-This will save money in the long run.
-Since they have to remove all the belts anyway to get to the timing belt, there is no extra labor charge for putting on new belts.
-One of them may be nearly ready to break some day, and they are not expensive if done along with the rest of the job.
+That will save money in the long run.
+Since the mechanic has to remove all the belts anyway to get to the timing belt, there is no extra labor charge for putting on new belts.
+One of them may be nearly ready to break someday, and they are not expensive if done along with the rest of the job.

 If I needed the belt that powers the AC compressor later on, then I'd pay the costly labor again.
 Therefore, I may as well have all new belts now.

 The same logic goes for the water pump.
 It would be costly to change the water pump if it ever should break down.
-While the timing belt is being changed, the labor is already included.
+However, while the belts are being replaced anyway, the cost of labor is already included.

 Finally, it's only logical to have the cooling system flushed since they have to drain it to change the pump.
-There's no extra charge to do it along with the timing belt and water pump replacement.
+There's no extra charge to do it along with the water pump replacement.

 Things You Can Do Yourself